Available 24/7 | Call Now

 • Burglary

-Any third degree felony is punishable by up to five years in prison, 5 years’ probation and $5000 fine.
-The seriousness of the crime reflects the degree of the felony.
-First degree felonies are the most serious and carry up to 30 years in prison.
-There are some crimes like premeditated murder that are punishable by death.
+Third degree felonies are the least severe classification and are punishable by up to five years in prison, five years of probation, and a $5,000 fine.
+First degree felonies are the most serious and carry sentences of up to 30 years in prison and a $10,000 fine.
+Some crimes, like premeditated murder, are punishable by life in prison or even death.

 Related Posts